direct to content

 Texel, Burgzand location (source: Periplus Archeomare).

-The BZN 17 wreck lies within a Rijksmonument (State Monument), which is a national heritage site of the Netherlands.
-This Rijksmonument area has at least twelve known shipwrecks from the 16th, 17th and 18th century in it.
+The BZN 17 wreck lies within a Rijksmonument (National Monument), which is a national heritage site of the Netherlands.
+This Rijksmonument area has at least twelve known shipwrecks from the 16th, 17th and 18th centuries in it.
 The area is of a high archaeological value.
-It is likely that more wrecks will be discovered in the future.
+It is a unique situation that an entire area like this is appointed as a monument to protect several shipwrecks.
+It is likely that more wrecks will be discovered there in the future.
 The sea bed in the Burgzand area is very dynamic.
-Erosion is the enemy of wooden wrecks.
-Wrecks appear from under the sand.
-When they are exposed wooden parts decay quickly because of the shipworm.
+Erosion is the foremost enemy of wooden wrecks.
+Wrecks appear from under the sand due to currents.
+When they are exposed, wooden parts decay quickly because of shipworms.

-Designated State monument to the right BZN 17.
+The Designated State monument with BZN 17 on the right

-Diver placing the first underwater Rijksmonument (national heritage site) sign at the BZN area.
+A diver places the first Rijksmonument (national heritage site) sign to be used under water in the Netherlands in the BZN area.

 References